Being able to deliver exceptional customer experiences can make the difference between the success or failure of your restaurant.

 And that’s not all.
 With more data available, you can use artificial intelligence (AI) powered analytics and reporting to find meaningful patterns across vast amounts of data.
 You can make accurate predictions about consumption, and automate replenishment.
 Reduce the risk of overbuying, and minimize out of stocks.
 And if out of stocks do happen, you can update the menu immediately, and put surplus items front and center to make them more appealing.

 If you choose a unified solution where the point of sale (POS) is connected digitally to the kitchen display system (KDS), you’ll be able to give both servers and kitchen access to exactly the same information, in real time.
 Servers can see if a dish is coming and communicate it to the guests, and your kitchen staff can work faster and more confidently, as they get clear and timely information from the front of house.
 The result is a restaurant that runs far more efficiently, and customers who get the information they need – and their dishes to the table! – fast and without mistakes.

 How Cracker Barrel is keeping the guest front and center

 US restaurant chain Cracker Barrel is one of the leaders in the fast casual sector in the US.
 They are among the forward-thinking F&B brands that have invested in a unified platform to manage their operations smoothly, while keeping their guests front and center.
-Cracker Barrel selected LS First, which expands the Microsoft Dynamics 365 ERP platform with powerful restaurant functionality, for its 660 stores.
+Cracker Barrel selected LS Retail software solution, which expands the Microsoft Dynamics 365 ERP platform with powerful restaurant functionality, for its 660 stores.